morganrmcconnon/SEP30/README.md

 To deploy the dashboard, you will only need to start the **frontend**, and the **API**.
 You may also need to start MongoDB so that the dashboard can collect data from the database, however the current implementation is set up so that you don't need to start MongoDB.
 The API will instead send data from a cached file called `backend/cache/backend_response.json`.

-In addition, you will also need to start the analysis pipeline to collect, process, and analyse Twitter data.
+In addition, you will also need to start the **data pipeline** to collect, process, and analyse Twitter data.

 #### Frontend